dmc-1/data-science-challenge/README.md

 ***Task:***

 ```
-The data you populated the database with is actually the revenue of Company X. Please write an SQL query that determines and shows the daily revenue of company X according to the US GAAP rules:
+The data you populated the database with is actually the revenue of Company X.

-US GAAP Rules:
+Please write an SQL query that determines and shows the daily revenue of company X according to the following rules:

 1. Calculate the daily revenue for 2017 (i.e. split the invoices in the corresponding days covered by the invoice);
 2. When there is no “start-date” or “end-date”, please consider the “created date” (for both cases);
 3. Status not to be considered as Revenue: “voided” and “overdue”.
 All others can be considered as revenue.